marleenlukei/DecisionTreeAndRandomForest.jl/README.md

 For further details and examples, please refer to the [docs](https://marleenlukei.github.io/DecisionTreeAndRandomForest.jl/).

 ## Contributing
 We welcome contributions from the community.
-If you would like to contribute to the project, please refer to the [CONTRIBUTING.md] file for more information.
+If you encounter any bugs or have suggestions for improvements, please open an issue on our issues page.
+You can also make changes to the project: start by forking the repository, create a new branch, make your changes and submit a pull request.